Kameroni33/COMP-2160/Assignments/A3/README.md

 ./a3q2       # run question 2 without asserts
 ```

-For Question 2 the program reads in text until it reaches a EOF character.
-It's usage is:
+Note: for Question 2 the program reads in text from the STDIN until it reaches a EOF character.
+Thus to run the application and redirect a text file as the input, use the following:

 ```shell
 ./a3q2 < textFile.txt